Al-Khandaq al-Gharbi

 Al-Khandaq al-Gharbi (الخندق الغربي al-khandaq al-gharbī) is a Syrian village located in the Suqaylabiyah Subdistrict of the al-Suqaylabiyah District in Hama Governorate.
 According to the Syria Central Bureau of Statistics (CBS), the village had a population of 1,456 in the 2004 census.

+On 29 September 2025, bushes around the shrine of Sheikh Mohammed Al-Ajami in the village were set on fire, causing damage to the area surrounding it.
+Locals accused outside sectarian militias under the protection of the Syrian regime of being behind the action.